oeway/hypha-apps-cli/README.md

 ### Global Options

 - `--disable-ssl`: Disable SSL (use plain HTTP).
 Equivalent to setting `HYPHA_DISABLE_SSL=true` in your environment.
 When set, the CLI will connect to the server without SSL (`ssl=False`).
-- `--login`: Always force login to obtain a token, ignoring the `HYPHA_TOKEN` environment variable.
-Equivalent to setting `HYPHA_FORCE_LOGIN=true` in your environment.

 > **Note:** CLI flags take precedence over environment variables.
-These options has to be added before the subcommands.
+This option has to be added before the subcommands.

 ### Example usage